Anna Chakvetadze: 2011: Illness and injuries

 Chakvetadze started the year with a first-round loss at the Brisbane International to Ksenia Pervak.
 At the Hobart International, Chakvetadze was defeated in the first round by seventh seed Sara Errani.
 Ranked 57 at the Australian Open, she lost in the second round to 25th seed Petra Kvitová.

 In Dubai, Chakvetadze defeated Daniela Hantuchová in the first round.
 In the second round, she faced top seed Caroline Wozniacki.
 She lost the first set 1–6; she was 5–3 up in the second set when she suddenly collapsed.
 It was later confirmed that Chakvetadze collapsed due to a gastrointestinal disease that she had been suffering from since before the tournament.
 As a result, she did not play the Qatar Open.
 At Indian Wells, Chakvetadze retired during her second-round match against 24th seed Maria Kirilenko due to dizziness.
 She then missed the Sony Ericsson Open due to illness.

 Chakvetadze started her clay-court season at the Stuttgart Grand Prix.
-After qualifying for the main draw, she faced Zuzana Kučová in her first-round match.
+After qualifying for the main-draw, she faced Zuzana Kučová in her first-round match.
 She retired during the third set due to dizziness.
 Because of these problems, she did not play the French Open.

 After a few weeks of hospital testing, Chakvetadze made her return at the Rosmalen Open.
 She lost in the first round to Lourdes Domínguez Lino.
 At Wimbledon, Chakvetadze was defeated in the first round by fifth seed Maria Sharapova.

-Chakvetadze announced that she will not participate at the US Open because of an ankle injury.
+Chakvetadze announced that she would not participate at the US Open because of an ankle injury.

 She ended the year ranked 230.

 2012: Continued downfall, out of top 500

 Chakvetadze started the year at the Hobart International.
 She made it to the quarterfinals after wins over third seed Monica Niculescu and Tsvetana Pironkova.
 She retired during her quarterfinal match against sixth seed Shahar Pe'er due to a left leg cramp.
 At the Australian Open, Chakvetadze lost in the first round to Jelena Dokic.

 Chakvetadze took a break from the sport for several months before returning to competition at the Danish Open.
 As a qualifier, she was defeated in round one by Pauline Parmentier.

 After qualifying for the Stuttgart Grand Prix, she was beaten in the first round by fellow qualifier Alizé Cornet.
 At the Madrid Open, Chakvetadze lost in the final round of qualifying to Johanna Larsson.
 Qualified for the main draw at the Italian Open, she was defeated in the first round by qualifier Sloane Stephens.
 At the Brussels Open, Chakvetadze lost in the first round to Yanina Wickmayer.

 At the Washington Open, she was defeated again in the first round, by Melinda Czink.
 At the Bronx Open, Chakvetadze advanced to the final where she lost to top seed Romina Oprandi.

 In September, Chakvetadze played at the Tashkent Open in Uzbekistan.
-After qualifying for the main draw, she was defeated in the second round by eighth seed Galina Voskoboeva.
+After qualifying for the main-draw, she was defeated in the second round by eighth seed Galina Voskoboeva.

-Chakvetadze didn't play any more tournaments for the rest of the season.
+Chakvetadze did not play any more tournaments for the rest of the season.
 She ended the year ranked 222.